 But Lockyer also said in a statement, "Committed and loving relationships between two individuals deserve recognition under California law.

 "The obligations and benefits that attend such relationships form the cornerstone of nurturing families and a stable society," he added.

-The papers filed Friday in San Francisco Superior Court came in response to lawsuits by the city of San Francisco and gay rights advocates representing a dozen same-sex couples.
-They sued in March after the California Supreme Court ordered city officials to stop issuing marriage licenses to gay and lesbian couples.
+The two lawsuits were filed in March by the city of San Francisco and gay rights advocates after the California Supreme Court (search) ordered city officials to stop issuing marriage licenses to gay and lesbian couples.